Chalarangelo/30-seconds-of-csharp/snippets/Difference.md

 tags: array,list,beginner
 ---

-Returns the difference betweend two `IEnumerable`s.
+Returns the difference betweend two collections.

 Use `IEnumerable.Except()` to only return elements in the second enumerable object and not the first one.